 Another part of the series is our Uber Eats Tax Calculator.
-In that, we walk through trying to figure out what your tax impact will be.
+In that, we walk through calculating your tax impact.

 2. Track everything.

-One of the most important things a business can do is keep track of their expenses and income.
+One of the most important things a business can do is keep detailed records of its expenses and income.

 My advice: Track everything.
 If you think something could be a legitimate business expense, keep track of it.
-You can always ask your tax pro and if they tell you no, you just can't claim it.
+You can always clarify with your tax pro when it's time to file your taxes.

-But the thing is, it's a lot worse to find out you could have claimed it when you didn't track it, than it is to track it and find out you can't claim it.
+The thing is, it's a lot worse to find out you could have claimed something, but you didn't have a record of it than to track it and find out later you can't claim it.
 Keep receipts, and at least figure out some basics of bookkeeping and expense tracking.

 3. Save for Taxes

-Hurdlr has a good calculator in it to help you know what to save based on your filing status and other income.
-You can also check out our article on what to save for taxes as an independent contractor.
+Hurdlr has a good tax calculator function.
+Unlike many apps, it takes into account filing status and other forms of income.
+You can also read more about what to save for taxes as an Uber Eats independent contractor.

 4. Get a Tax Pro

-The more you know, the easier you make things for your tax pro.
-But even with all I can do to provide as much information as possible, the only piece of tax advice that I ever give out is, get a tax pro.
+The more you know, the easier you make things for your tax advisor.
+But even with all I can do to provide as much information as possible, the only piece of tax advice that I ever give out is to get a tax pro.

 We look at how 1099s work with Uber Eats, why Uber Eats reports more income than you actually received, and why they may send two different 1099 forms.